digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Remove retroactive instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-SCU replaces the need for retroactive instances, and is also not
+SCU eliminates the need for retroactive instances and is not
 compatible with them.
 To ensure package selection for interface choices
 acts correctly, retroactive interface instances should be moved to newer
 versions of templates, such that changes to the instance warrants a new